 Take a look at the Truth Table: When J is low and K is also low, then on a positive edge-trigger of the clock, nothing will happen to the current state of Q - it will just stay put with no change.
 The following looks straight forward if you think about it: If J is high and K is low, then at a clock signal Q will be high... obviously matching the input "J" to its left on the schematic diagram.
 When J is high and K is low, then Q is low (Not-Q) being the same as K. Seems redundant at first glance, but it does mean at least J and K, if made high and low respectively, or in the reverse arrangement, then the output at Q can be made high or low to reflect the choice.
 Finally, we call into play, the special feature of the Flip Flop, and that is, if we apply a high signal to BOTH J and K, whenever a positive-edge clock signal is applied, Q and Not-Q will swap states - or toggle!

 Let's take a look at U3b.
+The flip flop's job is to do the Iambic thing, or essentially to tell the circuit wheather it is going to make dits or dahs.
 Pins 10 and 11 are tied to the paddle inputs and work independently representing any condition when one of the paddles on your key makes contact.
 We can use this information to tell the Not-Q or U3b, pin 14, to change states based on whether just the "dit" paddle is in contact (low) or the "dah" paddle is in contact (high.)
-The Flip Flop is at the same time told to change to the appropriate state because of a new clock signal sent from pin 11 of U1d which is itself initiated by the key signals to the oscillator.
-With both paddles contacting, causing the J and K inputs to go high, a constant clock signal will cause the Flip Flop U3b to switch Not-Q back and forth between high and low...
-Ah ha - iambic action!
+The flip flop is at the same time, told to change to the appropriate state because of a new clock signal sent from pin 11 of U1d which is itself initiated by the key signals to the oscillator.
+With both paddles contacting, causing the J and K inputs to go high, a constant clock signal will cause the flip flop U3b to switch Not-Q back and forth between high and low...
+Ah ha - iambic "squeeze" keying action!

 contacted (and the "dit" paddle is not.)
 Then the inputs of